Last Updated on April 17, 2021 by Jim Ferri

 Samburu is a semi-desert savannah that was inaccessible for many years.
 Although small in size compared to other Kenyan parks, it attracts numerous wildlife.
 Its Uaso Nyiro River also has a large population of Nile crocodiles.

 Another good experience in Samburu was an afternoon visit to the Samburu Tribe, the nomadic herders of the region.
-We enjoyed a fascinating hour in their village discussing tribal culture and daily life with Samburu tribesmen.
+We enjoyed a fascinating hour discussing tribal culture and daily life with Samburu tribesmen.
 We never encountered language difficulties in Kenya since English is one of the two official languages, the other being Swahili.

 Lake Nakuru National Park